 Through a partnership with Rock Valley College, high school students can get a jump on their college education through participation in the Running Start program.
 Qualified students attend classes at Rock Valley College during their junior and senior years and receive dual credits that meet the requirements of a high school diploma and an associate degree simultaneously.
 Students do not pay for tuition at Rock Valley College and can return to their high school at the end of the day to participate in after-school athletics and extracurricular activities.
 Dual credit courses are offered on-site at each high school.
 Both high schools also offer 16 different advanced placement courses for students to enroll in.

-Boone County also has four parochial schools that address the educational and religious needs of students from kindergarten through 12th grade.
+Boone County also has two parochial schools that address the educational and religious needs of students that transition to the parochial high schools in Rockford.

-The Ida Public Library in Belvidere houses more than 82,000 items including books, audiobooks and DVDs.
-In addition, the library offers over 30,000 eBooks and eAudiobooks available for cardholders.
+The Ida Public Library in Belvidere houses more than 70,000 items including books, audiobooks and DVDs.
+In addition, the library offers over 50,000 eBooks and eAudiobooks for cardholders.
 The library also provides programs for all ages, public meeting rooms, inter-library loan services and a summer reading program.

 Boone County is conveniently located near several accredited colleges and universities that offer undergraduate, graduate and post graduate degrees.

 Northern Illinois University is the second-largest university in Illinois and is located south of Belvidere in DeKalb.
-NIU also has a branch in Rockford.
+The university also has a branch in Rockford.

 Rockford University is a four-year, co-educational institution founded in 1847 offering undergraduate and graduate degrees in traditional liberal arts and professional fields.
-It offers approximately 80 majors, minors and concentrations, including the adult accelerated degree completion program for a B.S. in Management Studies.
-Through its Graduate Studies department, degrees are extended to include the Master of Business Administration and Master of Arts in Teaching.
+It offers approximately 80 majors, minors and concentrations, including the adult accelerated degree completion program for a Bachelor of Science in Management Studies.
+Through its Graduate Studies department, degrees are extended to include the Master of Business Administration, Master of Arts in Teaching and Master of Education.